Updated 15 Jan 2021, 1200h

-We can also see and greet one another, and in groups of five, have a meal together after the service.
+We can also see and greet one another, and in groups of eight, have a meal together after the service.

-Members are urged to come together in practical unity to resume worship, first in 100, then in a second, and more worship services.
+Members are urged to come together in practical unity to resume worship.

 8. What can CGs do differently now?

-- Gather in groups of five at homes for your own “hybrid” CG session or
+- Gather in groups of eight at homes for your own “hybrid” CG session or

 Members not involved in CGs are strongly encouraged to connect with other believers at this time.
 You can always write to firstname.lastname@example.org to join a CG.